Distribution of seedlings to each beneficiary (3)

 Self-sufficiency

-The trees planted—fruit trees, timber trees, and medicinal plants—help provide food, healing, and building materials.
+The trees planted—fruit trees, timber trees, and medicinal plants—help provide food, medicine, and building materials.

 Fair income